 More recent attention has focused on the ability of methylene blue to reverse refractory hypotension from many causes, including drug overdose, vasoplegia, and sepsis.59,63 Methylene blue inhibits nitric oxide synthase and guanylyl cyclase in vascular smooth muscle.
 This reduces the amount and effect of nitric oxide.
 Systemic vascular resistance and cardiac output increase, and the sensitivity of adrenergic receptors to sympathomimetics is enhanced.12,14,27,36,38,68

 The pharmacokinetics of methylene blue were studied in animals and human volunteers after intravenous (IV) and oral administration of 100 mg.9-11,45 Methylene blue exhibits complex pharmacokinetics, consistent with extensive distribution into deep compartments, followed by a slower terminal elimination, with a half-life of 5.25 hours.
-Peak concentrations after oral administration in healthy volunteers were reached in 1 to 2 hours, but were only approximately 80 to 90 nmol/L, as opposed to 8,000 to 9,000 nmol/L after IV administration.45 Experiments in rats indicated that the substantial differences in whole-blood concentrations achieved by these routes of administration results from extensive first-pass organ distribution into the intestinal wall and liver after oral administration.45 Total urinary excretion at 24 hours accounts for 28.6% of the drug after IV administration compared to 18.5% ...
+Peak concentrations after oral administration in healthy volunteers were reached in 1 to 2 hours, but were only approximately 80 to 90 nmol/L, as opposed to 8,000 to 9,000 nmol/L after IV administration.45 Experiments in rats indicated that the substantial differences in whole-blood concentrations achieved by these routes of administration results from extensive first-pass organ distribution into the intestinal wall and liver after oral administration.45 Total urinary excretion at 24 hours accounts for 28.6% of the drug ...